oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/auxiliary-images.md

   configuration:
     initializeDomainOnPV:
       domainCreationImages:
-      - image: wdt-model-images:v1
+      - image: wdt-model-image:v1
         sourceModelHome: /foo/models
         sourceWDTInstallHome: /bar/weblogic-deploy
 ```

 #### Example 3: Multiple images

-This example is the same as Example 1, except it configures multiple auxiliary images and sets the `sourceWDTInstallHome`
+This example is the same as Example 1, except it configures multiple images and sets the `sourceWDTInstallHome`
 for the second image to `None`.
-In this case, the source location of the WebLogic Deploy Tooling installation from the second image `new-model-in-image:v1` will be ignored.
+In this case, the source location of the WebLogic Deploy Tooling installation from the second image `wdt-model-image2:v1` will be ignored.

 For Model in image:
 ```